-How do you sprint write?
+How do you ‘do’ sprint write?

-- Get a timer or stop watch
+- Get a timer or stopwatch.

 - Choose a time you want to sprint for.
 Note – for best results choose a time UNDER 20 minutes.
 This is for various reasons.
 I’ve tried half hour and hour long sprints, but I’ve found I slow down part way through, I start to edit and my mind wonders.
 The shorter the time, the harder and faster I can sustain the burn for!
 I usually choose 10-15 minutes.

 BUT.
-In the course of a 15 minute sprint, I can write 350-400 words.
-Multiply that by 4 sprints in one hour (ok just over an hour when you take a couple minute break) and at worst I have 1400 words, at best 1600.
+In the course of a 15-minute sprint, I can write 350-400 words.
+Multiply that by 4 sprints in one hour (ok just over an hour when you take a couple of minutes break) and at worst I have 1400 words, at best 1600.
 Over double my usual rate of writing.
 Even with editing, this is still a faster pace than I can normally achieve.

-What I love about this is that it is perfect for people with no time.
 What’s your work break like?
-I get a half hour lunch – thats two sprints.
+I get a half hour lunch – that’s two sprints.
 700 words before I even get home and get my laptop out.
 3,500 words over the course of a weeks lunch breaks… that’s a chapter and a half of a novel…!
-I dare you to tell me you don’t need sprints in your life! :p
+I dare you to tell me you don’t need sprints in your life!

 Try it out.
 Let me know if it works for you.
 How do you find more writing time in your day?